mbudisic/transporting-points-demo/MATH_VALIDATION.md

 - Basic familiarity with optimal transport theory
 - Understanding of distance metrics between distributions
+- Knowledge of the Earth Mover's Distance (EMD) algorithm
-- Knowledge of linear programming (for Wasserstein distance)
+- Knowledge of the Hungarian algorithm for assignment problems
 - Knowledge of bottleneck matching (for bottleneck distance)

 ### Step 1: Accessing the Raw Distance Calculation Code

-The core calculation code is located in `controllers/distance_calculator.py`.
+The core calculation code is located in `controllers/pot_distance_calculator.py`.
 This file contains the implementation of:

-- `calculate_wasserstein_plan()` (lines 306-392): Computes the Wasserstein distance and transportation plan
+- `calculate_wasserstein_plan()`: Computes the Wasserstein distance (Earth Mover's Distance) and transportation plan
-  - The key algorithm implementation is at lines 356-368 (positive blobs) and lines 381-392 (negative blobs)
-  - Uses the Hungarian algorithm via `_solve_assignment_problem()` at line 34
+  - Uses the Python Optimal Transport (POT) package's `ot.emd()` function to compute exact EMD solutions
+  - Handles positive and negative heights separately to maintain sign preservation
+  - Normalizes distributions to create proper probability distributions for POT algorithms

-- `calculate_bottleneck()` (lines 452-503): Computes the bottleneck distance and matching
+- `calculate_bottleneck()`: Computes the bottleneck distance and matching
+  - Uses POT to compute distance matrices but implements a custom worst-cost matching algorithm
+  - Leverages `scipy.optimize.linear_sum_assignment` (Hungarian algorithm) to find optimal assignments
-  - Similar to Wasserstein but instead of summing, it finds the maximum distance at lines 501-502
+  - Computes the maximum distance (bottleneck) from the optimal assignment

-- `calculate_height_wasserstein_plan()` (lines 173-261): Computes the height-based Wasserstein distance
+- `calculate_height_wasserstein_plan()`: Computes the height-based Wasserstein distance
-  - The matching algorithm is implemented in lines 210-261 with separate logic for positive heights (213-266) and negative heights (268-291)
+  - Similar to spatial Wasserstein but uses a height-difference cost matrix
+  - Uses `ot.emd()` for exact Earth Mover's Distance calculation

-- `calculate_height_bottleneck_plan()` (lines 118-172): Computes the height-based bottleneck distance
+- `calculate_height_bottleneck_plan()`: Computes the height-based bottleneck distance
-  - The matching algorithm is implemented in lines 155-203 with the max difference calculated in lines 160 and 200
+  - Similar to spatial bottleneck but uses a height-difference cost matrix
+  - Uses a combination of POT distance computation and custom worst-cost matching

 Additionally, the following helper methods are useful for validation:

+- `_create_cost_matrix_spatial()`: Creates distance matrices for spatial metrics using `ot.dist()`
+- `_create_cost_matrix_heights()`: Creates distance matrices for height-based metrics
-- `get_distance_matrix()` (lines 507-543): Generates the raw distance matrices used in calculations
+- `get_distance_matrix()`: Generates the raw distance matrices used in calculations
-- `explain_matching()` (lines 545-586): Creates human-readable explanations of matchings
+- `explain_matching()`: Creates human-readable explanations of matchings

 ### Step 2: Manual Calculation for Simple Examples